Let's practice a download....it's easy!

 You may want to print this page right now, so you'll have it in front of you to refer to.

-- Click your RIGHT mouse button on this blue link......
+- Click your RIGHT mouse button on the blue link below......

 TEST FILE (a short funny story about a parrot)